CSS-Electronics/canedge-influxdb-writer/README.md

 #### Delete data from InfluxDB
 If you need to delete data in InfluxDB that you e.g. uploaded as part of a test, you can use the `delete_influx(name)` function from the `SetupInflux` class.
 Call it by parsing the name of the 'measurement' to delete (i.e. the device ID): `influx.delete_influx("958D2219")`

-#### Multiple channels
-If your log files contain data from two CAN channels, you may need to adjust the script in case you have duplicate signal names across both channels.
-For example, if you're extracting the signal `EngineSpeed` from both channels.

 #### Multi-frame data (ISO TP)
 You can easily process multi-frame data by setting the `tp_type` variable to `"j1939"`, `"uds"` or `"nmea"` and adding the relevant DBC file.
 For example, you can test this for the sample data by adding the DBC `"dbc_files/nissan_uds.dbc"` and setting `tp_type = "uds"`.

-#### Add InfluxDB tags
-You can add tags to your data when using InfluxDB.
-This effectively adds additional dimensions to your data that you can e.g. use to color timeseries based on events or to further segment your queries when visualizing the data.
-The `utils_db.py` contains a basic example via the `add_signal_tags` functions that you can use as outset for building your own logic.

 ----